Having great fun with broadcaster and media specialist, Di Evans. Image courtesy of the Reel Media Deal.

 With Michelin Chef Adam Gray doing our food history homework at the Skylon restaurant, London.
 Chef Gray brought his 1869 copy of Mrs Beeton’s Book of Household Management.
 Image courtesy of the Reel Media Deal.

-Pictorial highlights from some of my many blogging joys over the last 5 years of Come Step Back In Time.
+Pictorial highlights from some of my many blogging adventures with Come Step Back In Time.
 (More images at end of article).

-I published my first article on Come Step Back In Time in July 2011 and after 5 incredible years, this post will, sadly, be my last.
-I have thoroughly enjoyed every second of writing this blog but the time has come to embark on exciting new writing challenges.
+I published my first article on Come Step Back In Time in July 2011 and after 5 incredible years this post will, sadly, be my last.
+I have thoroughly enjoyed every second of writing this blog but the time has now come to embark on exciting new challenges.
+I will always be very proud of Come Step Back In Time and this blog will remain live for as long as the WordPress platform continues to exist.

-I am very proud of Come Step Back In Time and the site will remain live for as long as WordPress continues to exist, hopefully for quite some time to come.
-There are 185 articles on here, most of which are long read.
-Final word count stands at 280k, equivalent to 3 full-length novels or 3 PhDs, no wonder I have bags under my eyes!
-At the end of this post, I have compiled a list of my favourite articles from the last 5 years.
+This blog contains 185 articles, most of which are long read.
+Final word count stands at 280k, equivalent to 3 full-length novels or 3 PhDs.
+Phew!
+No wonder I have bags under my eyes.
+At the end of this post, I have curated some of my favourite articles.

 Thank-you to each and every one of you that have read Come Step Back In Time, taken the time to comment, e-mail me, follow my blog(s) and offer me fabulous opportunities.
-I am extremely grateful.
-Look forward to having you join me on new blogging adventures over at 20th Century Crush🙂
+I will always be extremely grateful for your support.

 Sledge on display in The Oates Gallery.
 Fully-loaded a sledge needed 4 men to pull it.
 Some sledges were 10ft long (3m) others were 12ft long (3.65m) and could weigh 1,121lbs (51kg) when loaded with equipment and rations.
 Birdie Bowers wrote:’…I have never pulled so hard or so nearly crushed my inside into my backbone by the everlasting jerking on the canvas band round my unfortunate tummy.’